Stanford J. Shaw: History of the Ottoman Empire and Modern Turkey

 In the second volume of the History of the Ottoman Empire and Modern Turkey, which Shaw co-authored with his wife, Ezel Kural Shaw, and which was published in 1977 with the subtitle Reform, Revolution, and Republic: the Rise of Modern Turkey, 1808–1975, the Shaws denied the Armenian genocide.
-Most scholars today believe that the events of 1915 constitute genocide.
+Shaw had previewed his denial of the Armenian genocide in a 1974 editorial note in IJMES in which he used the same arguments and language—in particular, blaming Christians in the Middle East for violence committed against them by portraying them as tools of European imperialism—to introduce an article on the Simele massacre of Assyrians in Iraq in 1933.
+Most reputable scholars today believe that the events of 1915 in the Ottoman Empire constitute genocide.
 However, according to Richard G. Hovannisian the Shaws characterize the Armenians as "the victimizers rather than the victims, as the privileged rather than the oppressed, and the fabricators of unfounded tales of massacre."
 Hovannisian also criticized the book: "What could have been – what should have been – a valuable text is instead an unfortunate example of nonscholarly selectivity and deceptive presentation."

-In the bibliography of his general study on modern Turkey, Turkologist Eric J. Zürcher of the University of Leiden describes the second volume as "a mine of data," though the information not necessarily being accurate.
+In the bibliography of his general study on modern Turkey, Turkologist Eric J. Zürcher of the University of Leiden describes the second volume as "a mine of data", though the information is not necessarily accurate.
 He highlighted the Shaws' treatment of the reigns of Selim III and Abdülhamit II as the book's strongest parts, but observed that the last one hundred years it covers suffers from a "Turkish-nationalist bias."